couchbaselabs/sdk-rfcs/rfc/0052-sdk3-full-text-search.md

 ## Vector search
 This is a feature being added to Couchbase Server 7.6 in the FTS service.

+The feature will initially be released in a Private Preview, and all SDK additions related to it should be annotated with the platform equivalent of @Stability.Volatile as changes may well be required following user feedback.

 References:
 * [Server design spec](https://docs.google.com/document/d/1Vx4PPcl2byy2F-lM6wRIUPLAsAFsVDusMj5nvrKA13g/edit#heading=h.9f1ja3elibc0) (the first page provides a good overview of the feature)
 * [PRD](https://docs.google.com/document/d/1zrNtgqLDNOFVYoyO5SOAD5Jtpkm43SMIKDc3yN1UbsM/edit#heading=h.f5uv7ep78x87)